cupy/cupy/docs/source/tutorial/recurrentnet.rst

 Before implementing it on Trainer, let's clarify the training settings.
 We here use Penn Tree Bank dataset as a set of sentences.
 Each sentence is represented as a word sequence.
-We concatenate all sentences into one long word sequence, in which each sentence is separated by a special word ``<eos>``.
+We concatenate all sentences into one long word sequence, in which each sentence is separated by a special word ``<eos>``, which stands for "End of Sequence".
 This dataset is easily obtained by :func:`chainer.datasets.get_ptb_words`.
 This function returns train, validation, and test dataset, each of which is represented as a long array of integers.
 Each integer represents a word ID.